Blancpain Villeret Reveil GMT Review

 The watch comes on a brown alligator leather strap connected between the 22mm space between the lugs making it easy to find other straps to replace if need be.
 Not that you would ever want to replace this strap.
 It has quite a lot of charm with matching brown stitching and a soft beige inner side.

-The strap is fastened by an 18kt rose gold deployant buckle which folds shut.
+The strap is fastened by an 18kt rose gold deployant buckle that folds shut.
 This folding clasp is decorated with Blancpain branding using an engraved Blancpain logo on the end of the buckle with the pin.
 There is a pair of rose gold three-dimensional B’s, the ones used in the Blancpain logo on both sides of the deployant clasp.